Best of Portland

 It’s easy to go on and on about the wonders of Portland, as many have done.
 What it boils down to is this: Portland is, as the New York Times says, “hard to resist” and “one of our national capitals of cool.”
 Nestled among towering trees and trillium-lined creeks, our campus is only six miles from the city’s vibrant downtown.

 Straddling the line between a big city and a small town, Portland offers attractions and opportunities for almost any interest:

 - Professional sports teams in basketball and soccer with devoted following (the Trail Blazers, Timbers, and Thorns).

-- Major and minor performing arts companies, ranging from the Portland Symphony Orchestra to experimental theatre performances.
+- Major and minor performing arts companies, ranging from the Oregon Symphony to experimental theatre performances.

 - Thriving visual arts, crafts, and tech communities supported by a strong city-wide DIY culture.